EMBL-EBI-TSI/jupyter-ecp/README.md

 ## Instructions
-Import project to ECP, enter inpits if required and deploy.
+Import project to ECP, enter inputs if required and deploy.

 ## Default values